-Established in October 2016, Leopard Rest Camp is the newest budget campsite outside Lake Mburo National Park.
+Established in October 2016, Leopard Rest Camp is the newest budget friendly campsite just outside Lake Mburo National Park.
 We wanted to provide clients with an affordable alternative to camping inside the park that still gets you “closer to nature”.
-We’re eco-friendly, have plenty of space to relax or for the kids to play, and our nightly campfires are sublime with a quiet, clear view of the night stars.
+We’re eco-friendly, have plenty of space to relax or for the kids to play, and our nightly campfires are sublime with amazing night skies.

 Meet our Founder/Owner: Nash Karanja

 Nash has had over 15 years experience in tourism all over East Africa as a tour guide, cook, biking guide, camp master, and Swahili teacher.
-He is currently the manager at Nile River Base Camp in Jinja, Uganda, but makes it over to Leopard Rest Camp every chance he gets.
+He is currently part of Nile River Explorers management team, evening manager at Jinja Base Camp, director of Explorers Biking Safaris and makes it over to Leopard Rest Camp every chance he gets.
 If he’s not fixing mountain bikes, he’ll either be chatting it up with clients, coming up with delicious new recipes with Chef Joseph in the kitchen, or busy on another construction project.

 Meet our Manager: Katya Greene

 Katya is an Irish girl who has been traveling around Africa for a few months.
 She found herself in Jinja, Uganda, as a result of a very random and unplanned turn of events.
-There, she met Nash, the camp’s owner, who easily convinced her to give up the traveling and settle down at Leopard Rest Camp as the manager.
+There, she met Nash, the camp’s owner, who easily convinced her to give up the traveling and settle down the Camp.
 She has worked in tourism around the world for over five years and is delighted to be a part of the team.
-She loves clouds, water features, the feeling of grass under her feet, and sundowners, of course!
+She loves clouds, water features, the feeling of grass under her feet, and being Irish, naturally sundowners!